 - Allow the student to work alone, if requested.

 - Use visual learning strategies as much as possible.
 For example, giving instructions in writing and using visual aids, such as pictures, YouTube videos, drawings, or graphs to assist their learning.

 - Avoid unnecessary changes.
-If changes must be made, provide advance warning and give the student a chance to question them, express feelings, and walk through new arrangements if possible.
+If changes must be made, provide advance warning and give the student a chance to ask questions.

-- Recognize this student may need more guidance in addressing abstract concepts.
-Work with him or her to develop rules, models, learning aids, or protocols for representing and applying new subject matter.
+- The student may need more guidance in addressing abstract concepts.
+Work with them to develop rules, models, learning aids, or protocols for representing and applying new subject matter.

-Some of the instructional strategies described in the chapter on ADHD will apply to students with ASD, particularly if attention is an evident problem.
+- Some of the instructional strategies described in the chapter on ADHD will apply to students with ASD, if they report challenges with focus.